If someone is hurt in a serious accident, an injury to the brain can be the last to be considered.

 Brain injury in those who are yet to reach adulthood can present extraordinary challenges.
 How can the best education and quality be achieved for those whose potential may be blighted?
 We work with specialists in child development and education to provide the right kind of guidance and support to fulfill the child’s potential.

 We are passionate about what we do in this perhaps even more than other fields, given that the stakes are so high.
-Full recovery from a brain injury is almost unheard of.
+Full recovery from a brain injury is rare.
 Being able to assist in making the difference between the best recovery possible and anything less than that is a great privilege.

-If you or someone you love has been affected by a brain injury and you would like legal advice, click here to find out how you can speak to an accident lawyer.
+If you or someone you love has been affected by a brain injury and you would like legal advice, please contact us to find out how you can speak to an accident lawyer.